s-du/FocusPocusAI/README.md

 # CaptureCraft
 Image generation from screen capture and/or simple brush strokes.
 It uses Stable Diffusion and LCM-Lora as AI backbone for the generative process.
-The Gradio code from <a>https://github.com/flowtyone/flowty-realtime-lcm-canvas</a> was adapted to Pyside6, and upgraded with screen capture functionality.
+The Gradio code from <a>https://github.com/flowtyone/flowty-realtime-lcm-canvas</a> was adapted to Pyside6, and upgraded with the screen capture functionality.

-Screen to art!
+Examples of captures that could be a great source of information for AI :
+- Creating simple shapes in Blender
+- Painting in Photoshop/Krita
+- Stop a video on a specific frame
+- ...

 <img src="paintlcm_lr3.gif" width="500" alt="Description">
 <i>example showing a screen capture from CloudCompare (on the left)</i>

 ## Usage
-Screen capture a 512 x 512 window on any app (can be adapted depending on your GPU).
-Then, paint with brush or add simple shapes and see the proposed image adapting live.
+Screen capture a 512 x 512 window on top any app (the dimensions can be adapted depending on your GPU).
+Then, paint with a brush or add simple shapes and see the proposed image adapting live.
 CTRL + wheel to adapt cursor size.
 The SD model can be adapted in the lcm.py file.
 Voilà!